alyserecord/wine/README.md

 ## Predicting Price
 For predicting the price I tried both Linear Regression and Random Forest models.
 Overall, the preformance of these models wasn't great, the highest r-squared value being around 0.48 and the root mean squared error approximately $45.
 Interestingly the Linear Regression model out performed the Random Forest model.

+I used a combination of principal components, type, features about the origin and (simplified into the top few and 'other' categories).
+Interestingly, the model performed best when it had all of the origin features by country, not combined into an 'other' category.
+The models also used the KMeans cluster assignment in its prediction.

 ## Conclusion
 Its difficult to predict the price of wine using only the label and an a few features about the wine.
 So in summary, if you have access to a wine sommolier, continue to use that resource for all your wine purchasing guidance because the label will sometime mislead you!